Nicholas Weinstock

-Nicholas Weinstock (also known as Nicky Weinstock) is an American producer and author.
-Best known for developing and producing Severance, Bridesmaids, Escape at Dannemora, and Thelma, Weinstock is the founder and president of Invention, an international production company based in Hollywood.
+Nicholas Weinstock is an American media executive and author.

 Early life and education

-Weinstock was born in New York City on July 26, 1969.
-His mother is the author Elizabeth Hawes, a long-time editor at The New Yorker.
-His father is Davis Weinstock II.

-Weinstock graduated with honors from Harvard University, traveling extensively in Europe and Africa as an undergraduate.
-Fluent in French, Italian and Swahili, Weinstock studied in Paris and Bologna; spent a semester at the University of Nairobi; and conducted anthropology research in western Kenya.
-In 1992 he was awarded a Rotary Scholarship to study at the University of Botswana, where he attended graduate school in literature, and at the University of Cape Town, where he studied fiction under Nobel Prize laureate J.M.
+Weinstock graduated from Harvard University, traveling extensively in Europe and Africa as an undergraduate.
+Fluent in French, Italian and Swahili, Weinstock studied in Paris and Bologna; spent a semester at the University of Nairobi; and conducted anthropology research in rural Kenya.
+In 1992 he won a Rotary Scholarship to study at the University of Botswana, where he attended graduate school in literature, and at the University of Cape Town, where he studied fiction under Nobel Prize laureate J.M.
 Coetzee.

 Career

 Publishing

 On return from South Africa, Weinstock worked as an editor at Random House and Riverhead Books before becoming a full-time author.
-His publications include the nonfiction book The Secret Love of Sons; the novels As Long As She Needs Me and The Golden Hour; and articles and essays in magazines including The New York Times Magazine, The Nation, Vogue, Elle, Glamour, and GQ.
+His publications include the nonfiction book The Secret Love of Sons and the novels As Long As She Needs Me and The Golden Hour.

 Speechwriting

 In 2000 Weinstock was hired by Peter Chernin, then president of News Corporation, to serve as Director of Corporate Communications.
-A year later, upon his promotion to Vice President of Corporate Communications, Weinstock became chief speechwriter for the Chairman of News Corporation, Rupert Murdoch.
+A year later Weinstock became chief speechwriter for Rupert Murdoch.